So you know you need Pinterest to grow your blog. Everyone tells you that you need an incredible Pinterest strategy to see that growth.

 You want to remind your readers to share it!
 If you don’t remind them, they won’t always realize it’s possible to share your content.
 And if you don’t make it easy for them, they won’t WANT to share it.

 Make your blog posts shareable with a click of a button and you’ll see how much sharing will start happening.
-If you’re unsure how to set that up, definitely look into getting the Pinterest Save button for your blog as well as the WordPress plugin Social Warfare.
+If you’re unsure how to set that up, definitely look into getting the Pinterest Save button for your blog as well as the WordPress plugin Social Warfare as part of your Pinterest strategy.

 6. Your Pinterest profile isn’t optimized